bhanuraina/ghostapp/README.md

 ### Traffic flow :

-Request lands on DNS for the Elastic Load Balancer and routed to listners as Ec2 instances.
+Request lands on DNS for the Elastic Load Balancer and routed to listeners as Ec2 instances.

 The Ghost is installed on Ec2 while creation with help of userdata scripts.